-This post was originally published by CRSI on May 10th, 2019 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on May 10th, 2019 and is archived.
+Learn more about our history.

 In early 2018, a number of concerned organisations joined together to form the Community Refugee Sponsorship